FRRouting/frr/doc/user/routeserver.rst

    This command configures the peer given by `peer`, `A.B.C.D` or `X:X::X:X` as an RS-client.

-   Actually this command is not new, it already existed in standard Frr.
+   Actually this command is not new, it already existed in standard FRR.
 It enables the transparent mode for the specified peer.
 This means that some BGP attributes (as-path, next-hop and MED) of the routes announced to that peer are not modified.